University of Oxford

 Mini Course Lecturers

 Rick Kenyon (Yale University)

 Greta Panova (University of Southern California)

 Michael Wheeler (University of Melbourne)

-Amol Aggarwal (Harvard University)
+Amol Aggarwal (CMI)

 Evgeni Dimitrov (Columbia University)